How to Get Rid of Drain Worms in the Shower (Tiny Black Worms)

 How do I know I have drain worms?

-The first sign of drain worms is the presence of drain flies in your home.
+The first sign of drain worms is drain flies in your home.
 Given that drain flies come from drain worms, the adults must be coming from somewhere close by.
 Drain flies are nocturnal flies but may still come out in the day.
 If you’re observant, you can see them during the day on the walls.

 You can also know you have drain worms when you see black larvae worms in the bathroom or sink.
 These sink worms rarely venture far from their source and will be seen just around the opening of the drain in the shower or sink.
 You can also see small worms in the bathtub close to the drainage or other places with crevices where they can breed.